rudicsku/CodeKata-02/README.md

 # CodeKata-02

-This is my aolution for this exercise: http://codekata.com/kata/kata02-karate-chop/
+This is my solution for this exercise: http://codekata.com/kata/kata02-karate-chop/